DevOpsAIguru123/terraform-azure-datadog-log-forwarder/README.md

 - Confirm that the Event Hub namespace, Datadog Azure Function, and other resources have been created in your Azure portal.
 - Verify logs are being forwarded to your Datadog site as expected.

+## To do

+The following tasks will be added to the code base soon:

+1. Vnet Integration for Resources
+2. Example Azure resource with Diagnostic Setting configuration to direct logs to Event Hub